emilioob/NewsletterTLVK/README.md

 - Emails the daily brief and includes the full web-edition link.
 - Supports optional OpenAI enhancement for tighter executive summaries.

-## Why this framing fits Traveloka

-Traveloka's official public positioning describes the company as a leading Southeast Asia travel platform with strong focus across flights, accommodations, activities, and broader travel services.
-Public company pages and 2025 announcements also highlight:

-- Founded in Indonesia in 2012.
-- Operations across Southeast Asia plus Australia, with a 2025 Japan launch.
-- Roughly `140M+` app downloads and `40M+` monthly active users.
-- `250+` airline partners, `2.2M+` accommodations, and `90K+` activities.

-That makes route demand, travel disruption, supply shifts, regulation, and OTA competitor moves especially important for a strategy newsletter.

 ## Local usage

 1. Copy `.env.example` to `.env` and fill in the values.